 Once, when I went home for summer vacation, my aunt looked down and said, “What have you done to your feet?
 They look like you’ve been plowing the rice fields [in the Philippines]!”
 Oops.
 Then again, how would she know?

 I considered wearing tennis shoes instead.
 I sure could have used them.
 I was walking at least a couple of miles from class to class every day.
 But I thought that wearing tennis shoes would make me look less sophisticated.
 I thought Nordstrom loafers made a difference over tennis shoes in terms of how many boys would like me.

 Looking back, I doubt most guys even looked at my feet—or my shoes—except for that one dude from my sophomore year who had a foot fetish.
 But I didn’t really like him much anyway.

 Now, twenty years after college, all these boys are gone.
 Married to other women.
 Out of my life.
 In the end, none of them really mattered.

 As for me?
 I still have my feet.
 My feet, which keep me steady and grounded.
 My feet, which keep taking me to different places and back.
 They matter to me now.

 When I’m in yoga class, I look at everyone’s feet.
-Truth is that everyone’s feet doesn’t look much bigger or longer or uglier than mine.
+Truth is that their feet don’t look much bigger or longer or uglier than mine.
 Some of the other women’s feet are even bigger.
-None of their feet are ugly.
+None of their feet are ugly really.
 Maybe my feet have been normal looking all along.

 Come to think of it, I have my mother’s feet.
 And I never thought her feet were ugly.
 I’d recognize her feet in an all-female foot lineup.